RPMS provides programs in the Montessori method for children ages 2 through 14.

 how do we get there?

-Regular Spanish class meetings begin in Extended Day, where children learn to enjoy language learning, express feelings, and use basic phrases to communicate and greet each other.
-Extended Day children meet weekly.
+Regular Spanish class meetings begin in Kindergarten, where children learn to enjoy language learning, express feelings, and use basic phrases to communicate and greet each other.
+Kindergarten children meet weekly.

 At the 6-9 level (three times a week), the program centers around themes that support both everyday communication in Spanish and classroom content such as: